alexfazio/ai-glossary/terms/AGI (Artificial General Intelligence).md

 Artificial general intelligence (AGI) – often referred to as "strong AI," "full AI," "human-level AI" or "general intelligent action" – represents a significant future leap in the field of artificial intelligence.
 Unlike [Narrow AI](../Narrow%20AI.md), which is tailored for specific tasks, such as [detecting product flaws](https://techcrunch.com/2024/03/12/axion-rays-ai-attempts-to-detect-product-flaws-to-prevent-recalls/), [summarizing the news](https://techcrunch.com/2024/02/29/former-twitter-engineers-are-building-particle-an-ai-powered-news-reader/), or [building you a website](https://techcrunch.com/2024/02/22/10web-armenia/), AGI will be able to perform a broad spectrum of cognitive tasks at or above human levels. [^1]

+## Ethical Concerns

 The concept raises existential questions about humanity's role in and control of a future where machines can outthink, outlearn and outperform humans in virtually every domain. [^1]

 The core of this concern lies in the unpredictability of AGI's decision-making processes and objectives, which might not align with human values or priorities (a concept [explored in-depth in science fiction since at least the 1940s](https://en.wikipedia.org/wiki/Three_Laws_of_Robotics)).
 There's concern that once AGI reaches a certain level of autonomy and capability, it might become impossible to contain or control, leading to scenarios where its actions cannot be predicted or reversed. [^1]

+At the extreme, the so-called "doomers" argue there is a real risk of AGI emerging spontaneously from current research and that this could be a threat to humanity.
+They call for urgent government action.
+Some of this comes from self-interested companies seeking barriers to competition ("This is very dangerous and we are building it as fast as possible, but don't let anyone else do it"), but plenty of it is sincere. [^12]

 OpenAI, the research organization behind ChatGPT, has acknowledged that the development of Artificial General Intelligence (AGI) and superintelligence could potentially replace human labor.
 According to their website, AGI is defined as a system that surpasses human performance in most economically valuable work.
 And this is just AGI, not even considering superintelligence ([ASI](../ASI%20(Artificial%20Superintelligence).md)). [^2]